-The two salivary glands lying one on each side of the posterior limit of the buccal mass and partially cover the oesophagus.
-The surface and margins of each gland are greatly cut up, giving it the appearance of a somewhat branched type of gland.

-The duct of each gland begins near its internal anterior corner and immediately enters the muscles of the buccal mass and opens into the buccal cavity.
-The secretion of salivary glands contains mucus and an enzyme which digests starch.
-The mucus lubricates the radula and helps in the transport of food.
+- The two salivary glands lying one on each side of the posterior limit of the buccal mass and partially cover the oesophagus. - The surface and margins of each gland are greatly cut up, giving it the appearance of a somewhat branched type of gland. - > The duct of each gland opens into the buccal cavity. - > The secretion of salivary glands contains mucus and an enzyme which digests starch. - > The mucus lubricates the radula and helps in the transport of food.